nav-solutions/qc-traits/README.md

 - merge: describes how we stack data into an already existing context
 - processing: available on crate feature only, describes a filter designer and processing ops

+## Licensing

+This libraries is part of the [RTK-rs framework](https://github.com/rtk-rs) which is delivered under the [Mozilla V2 Public](https://www.mozilla.org/en-US/MPL/2.0) license.